pardot/api-docs/docs/kb/api-version-4.md

 # Transitioning from version 3 to version 4
 If you are going to
-[upgrade your Pardot org to allow multiple prospects with the same email address,](http://help.pardot.com/customer/portal/articles/2518686-enabling-multiple-prospects-with-the-same-email-address) and you use the api, you will need to follow this guide.
+[upgrade your Pardot org to allow multiple prospects with the same email address,](http://help.pardot.com/customer/portal/articles/2518686-enabling-multiple-prospects-with-the-same-email-address) and you use the api, you will need to follow the guidelines below.

 ## Determining when these changes are applicable